 I said “almost” everyone joins in; those with strict religious views don’t approve of the spooky shenanigans.
 Our youngest attended a Jewish daycare center when he was a baby; we were told very firmly not to send him to school on October 31st in any kind of costume because “Halloween is a pagan observation.”
 I also know of a couple of Christian families whose kids take no part in anything to do with Halloween because it’s “satanic” and unholy.
 I’m not sure how they come to that conclusion, given that Halloween is literally short for “All Hallow’s Eve,” meaning the night before the decidedly-Christian All Saints Day, but to each his own.

-The weather forecast for October 31 currently calls for a cool, dry day and evening, which should mean we get plenty of trick-or-treat kids showing up in the evening.
+The weather forecast for October 31 this year is for a mild, dry evening, which should mean we get plenty of trick-or-treat kids showing up as the sun goes down.
 The record was close to 100 kids, but in recent years it’s been around 50.
 Some people give out bars of chocolate or pretty little gift bags filled with treats.
 The lazy among us (like me) buy big bags of Halloween candy — basically, mini-versions of popular treats, often in Halloween-themed wrappers — dump it all into a big plastic cauldron, and tell each kid to just grab a handful.
 The little ones carry plastic pumpkins or little treat bags to fill; teenagers are not ashamed to haul around pillowcases to gather their loot.

 The deluge usually starts at dusk, around 6:30pm, with the little toddlers, often carried by a parent.
 As the evening wears on, more and more show up at the front door, usually in groups of 2-10 kids, sometimes with a parent or older sibling in the background.
 By 9:00pm it’s pretty much over, with just the odd bored teenager showing up; their costumes no more than an attitude that says “costumes are lame but I still want candy.”
 If it’s been a busy evening they’ll be stuck with the leftovers that no-one else wanted (sticks of gum).